xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

 ```

 ### Part 2: The Login Form

-Notice that we're now using a file called `layout.erb`.
-This is some Sinatra magic so we don't have to write our HTML shell every time.
-This file will get rendered on every get request.
-When `yield` is called, Sinatra will render whichever template we instructed it to (`index.erb`, `tweet.erb`, etc.) Afterwards, it will come back and render the rest of the layout.
-This means we can write some code only once and have it appear on every page.

 We need to build out a form where a user can log in.
 The most basic form of authentication is simply asking for a username (we'll pretend that everyone is honest and only types in their username.)
 Create a new file, `login.erb` and build a form with an input for username.